ibexa/documentation-developer/docs/guide/extending/extending_online_editor.md

 Line 10 points to `ezfactbox.html.twig` template described below.
 Attributes listed below the custom tag can be set when adding the tag to a RichText Field.

+Ensure that the `custom_tags.yml` is added to `app/config/config.yml` under the `imports` key.

-The configuration requires an `ezfactbox.html.twig` template for the custom tag that will be placed in `/Resources/views/field_type/ezrichtext/custom_tag`:
+Now, the configuration requires an `ezfactbox.html.twig` template for the custom tag that will be placed in `/Resources/views/field_type/ezrichtext/custom_tag`:

 ```html+twig
 <div class="ez-factbox ez-factbox--{{ params.style }}">